QueryCoordinator/azure-docs/articles/logic-apps/logic-apps-using-sap-connector.md

    After you open the **$SAP_RFC_TRACE_DIRECTORY** folder, you'll find a file named **dev_nco_rfc.log**, one or multiple files named **dev_nco_rfcNNNN.log**, and one or multiple files named **dev_nco_rfcNNNN.trc** where **NNNN** is a thread identifier.

-1. To view the contant in a log or trace file, select the **Edit** button next to a file.
+1. To view the content in a log or trace file, select the **Edit** button next to a file.

    > [!NOTE]
    >